barumau/pandunia/english/index.md

 - Every noun ends in ***-e*** or the *zero ending*.
 - Every verb ends in ***-a*** or ***-u***.

-Analytic Pandunia is made from Middle Pandunia by stripping off the vowel endings and replacing them with the neutral vowel ending ***-ə*** or the zero ending.
+Mini Pandunia is made from Midi Pandunia by stripping off the vowel endings and replacing them with the neutral vowel ending ***-ə*** or the zero ending.
 Only the core stucture words, such as the pronouns, keep their original endings.
 In the resulting simplified language, grammatical relations are expressed with a fixed word order instead of the word class markers.

-Synthetic Pandunia is made from Middle Pandunia by combining several meaningful roots into one word, such as person and tense into verbs and possessive pronouns into nouns.
+Maxi Pandunia is made from Midi Pandunia by combining several meaningful roots into one word, such as person and tense into verbs and possessive pronouns into nouns.
 So the sentence in a way collapses into a smaller number of words because more information is encoded into individual words.